 So there you have it: my list of 25 exciting things to do in Montenegro, one of the most beautiful countries we have visited so far.
 Have you been?
 Share your most favorite Montenegro experience in the comments below!

 If you haven’t yet visited, I hope my list inspires you to start planning a trip to Montenegro!
+And if you want to learn how to put these fabulous things to do into an itinerary, check out my Montenegro itinerary for ideas on planning your visit!

 Note: This post contains affiliate links.
 If you click through and make a purchase, we receive a small commission, at no extra cost to you.